thomas-hennessy-work/QA-Final-Project/README.md

 Our build logs are stored in Jenkins.
 ![jenkinslogs]()

+### Nginx
+We used Nginx as a load balancer, which handled all traffic and requests before being sent to the application.
+It was also used as a web server to connect to the application on port 80.

-### Front-End Design
+### Deployment
-Below is a screenshot of the main page.
+Below is a screenshot of the application's home page.
 ![homepage](https://github.com/thomas-hennessy-work/QA-Final-Project/blob/readme/images/homepage.PNG)

 ### Issues